 At Lancaster Brain and Spine, we specialize in the treatment of Vestibular Disorders, Dizziness/Vertigo and Concussion Injuries.
-Our doctors have advance degrees in neurology and mild traumatic brain injury and rehabilitation, as well as advanced education in vestibular rehabilitation.
+Our doctors have advanced degrees in neurology and mild traumatic brain injury and rehabilitation, as well as advanced education in vestibular rehabilitation.
 We also utilize the most advanced diagnostic equipment to evaluate and diagnose your condition.

 Our testing and treatment for vertigo and dizziness include:

 Videonystagmography (VNG) is considered the gold standard in examining vestibular function.
 Balance problems, dizziness, ocular motor dysfunction can be assessed through VNG as well as helping to examine many central brain issues.

 Balance and Gait Evaluation: Balance and gait are dependent upon proper function of the sensory-motor systems, vestibular systems and visual systems and their integration within the central nervous system.
 Careful evaluation of these systems is important in the diagnosis and treatment of conditions affecting balance and gait.

 Eye Movement Therapy: We carefully observe all types of eye movement for abnormalities because their function touches nearly every aspect of the brain.
 We can then tailor a specific program of eye movements to improve the area of brain dysfunction specific to each patient.

 Vestibular Therapy is a form of rehabilitation that helps stabilize a patient’s gaze, posture, balance and gait.
 Often, these exercises will include combinations of head and body movement in concert with eye exercises.
-Stable gaze, posture, balance and gait are so vital to our everyday function that many types of injuries, conditions, and disease processes can benefit from vestibular therapy.
+Many types of injuries, conditions, and disease processes can benefit from vestibular therapy.